The power of starting the year well

 6. The importance of ‘Intelligent Recovery’ like 8 hours sleep at night (Caroline Currid).

 8. “It’s not how the world defines you, it’s about how you define yourself.
-Don’t turn your power over to someone else to define you” and that “Vision allow you to get beyond your circumstances” (Stedman Graham aka Mr Oprah Winfrey – below left)
+Don’t turn your power over to someone else to define you” and that “Vision allows you to get beyond your circumstances” (Stedman Graham aka Mr Oprah Winfrey – below left)

 9. “We have 60-70,000 thoughts a day and 90% are the same as the day before.
 Thinking the same thoughts means life will stay the same.
 The same thoughts create the same reality” (Dr. Joe Dispenza – Global authority in neuroscience & NY Times best-selling author).
 Change our thinking and we change our world.

 10. “Meditation literally means to become familiar with” and that “The purpose of meditation is to get beyond our analytical mind” (Dr. Joe Dispenza).